FAQs for DNA Origins™

 How can BGA estimates be used?

-- Understanding health disparities.
+- Studies to understand health disparities require independent, objective measures of BioGeographical Ancestry (BGA).
 Are there genetic contributions to the higher rates of hypertension and diabetes in African Americans or the higher rates of dementia in European Americans?
 If not, then what are the cultural or environmental differences that underlie the prevailing differences?
-Studies of these and other diseases require independent, objective measures of BioGeographical Ancestry (BGA).

 - Estimates of BGA could help reconnect individuals separated by adoption, or some other event, with their ancestral populations.